Philadelphia: Voters can still fix issues on mail-in ballots | Times Leader

 Click here to subscribe today or Login.

-PHILADELPHIA — Philadelphia voters who had missing or incorrect dates on their mail-in ballots were allowed to file replacement ballots at City Hall or vote provisionally at their regular precincts Tuesday.
+PHILADELPHIA (AP) — Philadelphia voters who had missing or incorrect dates on their mail-in ballots were being allowed to file replacement ballots at City Hall or vote provisionally at their regular precincts Tuesday.

-Hundreds of people whose names were published Friday by the Philadelphia city commissioners, the city’s election board, showed up at City Hall on Monday to correct errors with dates, as well as other flagged issues, including missing security envelopes and missing signatures.

-Election workers strongly encouraged those voters to return to City Hall on Tuesday to file a replacement ballot, Custodio said.
-If they couldn’t make it to City Hall, they could go to their regular polling place and file a provisional ballot, as well, he said.
-But, he said, it was important for them to do it early.
+Custodio said election workers were strongly encouraging those voters to return to City Hall on Tuesday to file a replacement ballot.
+If they can’t make it to City Hall, they can go to their regular polling place and file a provisional ballot as well, he said.
+But he said it was important for them to do it early.

 “We’re in brand new territory over here,” he said.
 “The law says those ballots (mail-ins) must be received by 8 p.m. today.
 It has to be IN the ballot box by 8 p.m.
 People should come early because the lines got very long yesterday and we want to make sure everyone gets through the process by 8 p.m.”